omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- still need to center multiple pages
+- add an "add workout to others profiles" on a workouts page if you are a coach
+  - allows you to add a workout from one athlete to another or to yourself.
+- add tag to workouts for is_named workout and name, then add ability to filter by them
+- created settings/questions page that contains basic questions to help user experience
+  - initial workout gender, initial cardio movement etc.
 - workouts are currently displayed on user homepage in order of date they were created in the database.
   - if they were created on same day they are then by which one was created first.
 - can create leaderboard on each movement page as well